enzoampil/tito-joker/README.md

 ## Acknowledgments

 Special thanks to [Hugging Face](https://huggingface.co/) for their implementation of OpenAI GPT-2 using PyTorch and [Thinking Machines Data Science](https://thinkingmachin.es/) for sponsoring the server that I am running Tito Joker on.

+## About

+**Why is the model named Tito Joker?** Because in Filipino, "tito" means "uncle" when translated to English, and in the Philippines, we all have that uncle who says the corniest jokes!